J0JIng/SC2001-Algorithm-Analysis-/Project2/README.md

 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=java&logoColor=white)

 ### Abstract:
 This project addresses how the choice of the input graph representation and the priority queue implementation will affect the time complexity of Dijkstra’s Algorithm.
-In this repository it contains the following files,
+This repository, contains the following files,

 1. [DijkstraA.java](https://github.com/J0JIng/SC2001-Algorithm-Analysis-/blob/main/Project2/DijkstraA.java),
 graph G is represented using an Adjacency Matrix with an Array-based Priority Queue.